SMCorey/filament-webapp-smcorey/README.md

      - **Purchase**: Placeholder route for future purchase functionality.

 3. **Database Setup with Prisma**:
-   - Installed and configured Prisma for SQLite database.
+   - Installed and configure Prisma for SQLite database.
    - Created database models for `Product` and `Customer` with the following schemas:
      - **Product**:
        - `product_id`: Integer, primary key.